tyrchen/qdrant-lib/README.md

 # Qdrant lib

+## Disclaimer

+This project is not suitable for production use.
+It has not undergone extensive testing, and the public interfaces are subject to change.
+If you are looking to incorporate a vector database into your Rust applications, please consider using [LanceDB](https://github.com/lancedb/lancedb).

 ## Why?

 Qdrant is a vector search engine known for its speed, scalability, and user-friendliness.
 While it excels in its domain, it currently lacks a library interface for direct embedding into applications.
 This is fine for constructing a web service geared towards semantic search, as Qdrant can be used directly.
 However, for desktop or mobile applications, integrating a separate service is not an ideal approach.
 This library has been developed to address this specific challenge.